CELAR/c-Eclipse/README.md

  * To open graphical description: Right click on the application file -> Open With -> Tosca Diagram Editor
  * To open xml tosca description: Right click on the application file -> Open With -> Text Editor

+#####Deploy a described application
+* To deploy the described applications over Cloud you must first install/configure the [CELAR Server](https://github.com/CELAR/celar-server)

 ###Website
 http://linc.ucy.ac.cy/CELAR/ceclipse/